abemac/client-server-chat/README.md

 The server is a UDP server that keeps track of all the currently logged in clients and sends messages/files to the users currently logged in.
 To run the server, go to the main folder (AbrahamMcIlvaine-BenjaminSteenkamer) from the command line and type:
 `python3 server.py`
-The server will display a print out in the console when it is running; No command line arguments are needed when starting the server
+The server will display a print out in the console when it is running; No command line arguments are needed when starting the server.
 There should only be one instance of the server running at a time.
 When the server is running, type "help" in the console to get a list of command the server can do.
 The avaliable commands are: users (show current logged in), files (show the currently buffered files), exit (stop the server and exit), help (list the available commands).
 **client.py**